jaythad13/Mathematikezettelkasten/Lie algebras --- a-lie/notes/Subalgebras, ideals, and quotients.md

 - self-study
 ---

-Just like [[Abstract Algebra I --- math-171/notes/Rings#Substructures of rings|rings]] and [[Linear algebra done right --- ladr/notes/Vector spaces|vector spaces]] have substructures, so do Lie algebras.
+Just like [[Abstract algebra --- math-171/notes/Rings#Substructures of rings|rings]] and [[Linear algebra done right --- ladr/notes/Vector spaces|vector spaces]] have substructures, so do Lie algebras.

 ### Subalgebras